 The Western Football Association, formed in 1880, has nothing to do with the game played today by the Toronto Argonauts or Saskatchewan Roughriders.
 The various provincial soccer associations of today were almost always known Football Associations.
 The Ontario Football Association, today Ontario Soccer, was formed in 1901.
 The Dominion of Canada Football Association, now named Canada Soccer , was formed in 1912, and so on.

 The research for this project was mostly conducted by consulting a large variety of newspapers on microfilm at McMaster University in Hamilton and at the University of Western Ontario in London, Ontario.
 It is a work in progress, and always will be.
-This is the personal website of the author and is based on his personal research and is not in any way connected to, or approved by, any soccer organization.
+The website is based on the personal research of Colin Jose and is not connected to, or approved by, any soccer organization.